flux-iac/tofu-controller/charts/tf-controller/README.md

     --namespace flux-system
 ```

+### Using cross-namespace references

+The Terraform CRD for TF-controller includes references to other objects, for example to a Flux source, which can be in a different namespace to the Terraform.
+However, being able to access objects in another namespace is usually considered a security risk, so references crossing namespaces are (since version 0.16.0) disallowed by default.
+If you want to allow them, set the Helm chart value `allowCrossNamespaceRefs: true` (see the table below).

 ## Configuration

 The following table lists the configurable parameters of the TF-controller chart and their default values.